Elves Falath EVO: Is It Worth Your Attention (and Money)?

 Aerodynamics

-The main point of discussion of this frame is certainly its aerodynamics.
+The main talking point for this frame is certainly its aerodynamics.
 At first glance, it looks fast.

-I want to highlight a few features.
-The first is the integrated cockpit, which seamlessly connects to the top tube.
+Let me highlight a few key features.
+The first is the integrated cockpit, which seamlessly blends into the top tube.

-You can use the handlebars with spacers to increase the stack.
-However, your riding position will be higher and probably less aerodynamic.
+You can use spacers with the handlebars to increase the stack.
+However, your riding position will be higher and less aerodynamic.

 Elves Falath EVO handlebar without spacers (top picture) and with spacers (bottom picture).